You can order repeat prescriptions:

 - Online via the link at the top of this page.
 You will need to have registered for this online service with photo ID at the surgery

-- PLEASE NOTE WE DO NOT TAKE REQUESTS OVER THE PHONE
+PLEASE NOTE WE DO NOT TAKE PRESCRIPTION REQUESTS OVER THE PHONE

-Please speak to the dispensary team if you would like to arrange to have your medication delivered to Cubert, St Newlyn East or Zelah.
-We have a delivery service to these areas.
+Please speak to the dispensary team if you would need to arrange to have your medication delivered to Cubert, St Newlyn East or Zelah.

 Electronic Prescribing Service